5 Ways to Maintain a Relationship When Your Spouse is in Personal Care

 10 Oct 2017

 On many occasions a spouse is widowed when the time comes for him or her to move into a personal care facility.
 In other instances a married couple will choose to move into an independent living apartment together.
-However, there are some scenarios in which a married couple needs to be separates, as one spouse moves into a personal care facility while the other spouse continues to live at home.
+However, there are some scenarios in which a married couple needs to be separate, as one spouse moves into a personal care or senior memory care facility like Welbrook Memory Care while the other spouse continues to live at home.

 When you live separate from your spouse, it can be very challenging to maintain a normal relationship and you may feel helpless as to what you can do to still feel connected.
 Visiting every hour of every day is not feasible and can be extremely taxing on a spouse.
-Instead, we have several suggestions for how you can maintain a relationships when your spouse is in personal care.
+Instead, we have several suggestions for how you can maintain a relationships when your spouse is in personal care or short term respite care for seniors.
 Whether it’s short-term or long-term, we hope your relationship can benefit from this advice!

 Make your visits meaningful with planned activities